rogiervandenberg/nextjs-typescript-bulma-boilerplate/README.md

 ## How to start

-* Create a project based on this starter kit: `gh repo create my-website -p rogiervandenberg/nextjs-typescript-bulma-boilerplate`
+* Create a project: `npx create-next-app my-website --use-npm --example "https://github.com/rogiervandenberg/nextjs-typescript-bulma-boilerplate"`
-* Go into your project folder and pull the code: `git pull`
-* Install the project: `npm install`
-* Start the dev server: `npm run dev`
 * Build your own stuff!